-Raising goldfish fry to adults after a successful spawning isn’t easy.
-Few know how to raise quality goldfish fry that are worth the time and hard work it will take.
+Raising Goldfish fry from eggs to adults after a successful spawning isn’t easy.
+Few know how to raise fish that are worth the time and hard work it will take.

-What usually happens is a large number of fry are produced, and then large numbers die off due to inadequate food, disease and poor conditions.
+What usually happens is a large number of fry hatch from the eggs, and then large numbers die off due to inadequate food, disease and poor conditions.
 Those that survive are the ones that hatched out first, got to the food first and therefore grew the fastest.

-Unfortunately, these few individuals are often not the best quality.
+Unfortunately, these few individuals are often poor quality specimens.
 If twin tails are the standard for the type, they will have single tails; if dorsal fins are meant to be absent they will have one.

 Your spawning mops or whatever material your goldfish spawned on has been flushed in clean aged water, and transferred to an aquarium.
 You now need to create the ideal conditions for hatching to take place in 4-5 days.

-Ideally the water depth shouldn’t be deeper than 6 or 7 inches (180mm), but I often hatch fry in water as deep as 13 inches (330mm) without experiencing any problems.
+Ideally the water depth shouldn’t be deeper than 6 or 7 inches (150 - 180mm), but I often hatch fry in water as deep as 13 inches (330mm) without experiencing any problems.

 The eggs should be kept at a temperature of between 70-75oF (21-24oC).
 At this temperature the eggs will hatch in 4 days.
 If the eggs are in water hotter or colder than this, the health and quality of the fry will be adversely affected.